-The lemons: with their intense color give liveliness to our farm.
+The lemons: with their intense color give liveliness to to the gardens overlooked by our holiday apartments in Diano Marina..
 Arrived from the East the lemon plant is part of everyday life in the countries that overlook the Mediterranean for centuries.

 So the Ligurian landscape, as well as its cuisine, is filled with the yellow of this fruit.

 The lemon tree was imported into Liguria in the 15th century.
 Although the production is not comparable to that of southern Italy, even here we could not imagine our terracings without these precious fruits.

 In West Liguria, citrus fruit cultivation began to establish itself in the 17th century.
 The reference market was Provence, but soon Ligurian lemons began to be exported even overseas.